Edward C. O'Rear: Early life and family

 Edward Clay O'Rear was born February 2, 1863, on his parents' farm in Camargo, Kentucky.
 He was the fourteenth of fifteen children of Daniel O'Rear and was born when his father was 68 years old.
 His mother, Sibba (Mynheir) O'Rear, was his father's second wife.
-His paternal heritage was mostly of Scotch-Irish origin, with possibly some French.

 When O'Rear was seven years old, his father died, and his mother moved the family – destitute in the aftermath of the Civil War – to the county seat of Mount Sterling.
 To help support his family, he began work as a printer's devil at The Sentinel and Democrat, a county newspaper, at age nine.
 He later worked for The Outlook in Owingsville and The Sentinel in Flemingsburg before taking a job as editor of the Mountain Scorcher, a newspaper in West Liberty, at age seventeen.
 Colonel John T. Hazelrigg, the publisher of the Mountain Scorcher, was also an accomplished lawyer, and in his spare time, O'Rear read law with him.
 He was later appointed deputy circuit court clerk.

 On March 16, 1882, O'Rear was admitted to the bar in Morgan County.
 Candidates were legally required to be twenty-one before admission, and the Kentucky General Assembly had to grant O'Rear – then only nineteen – a special exemption.
 He began practice in West Liberty.

 On November 29, 1882, he married Virginia "Jennie" Lee Hazelrigg (9 August 1963 - 20 November 1944), daughter of his law tutor.
 The couple had six children, five lived to adulthood – Prentice O'Rear (1884–1965), John Thomas Hazelrigg O'Rear (1885–1972), James Bigstaff O'Rear (1892–1975), Helen O'Rear Scruggs (1893–1973), Hazel O'Rear Bradley (1895–1976), and Virginia (1903 - 1906).
 O'Rear was a member of the Knights Templar.
 The O'Rears were also members of the Methodist Episcopal Church, and O'Rear served on the church's board of education at the 1898 general conference.
 Later, he was named chairman of a five-man committee to issue an opinion regarding the church's ownership of Vanderbilt University.
 The committee found that the university belonged to the church.